Participant Info

 Refereed Book Chapters

-in press “The Rise and Fall of the Youth Concept: Intergenerational Conflict in Walter Hasenclever’s Der Sohn and Hanns Johst’s Schlageter.”
-In Concepts of Culture: New Directions in Conceptual History, edited by Michael Lipkin and Mattias Pirholt.
+In press “The Rise and Fall of the Youth Concept: Intergenerational Conflict in Walter Hasenclever’s Der Sohn and Hanns Johst’s Schlageter.”
+In Concepts of Culture: Experiments in Conceptual History, edited by Michael Lipkin and Mattias Pirholt.
 Berghahn Books.

 2020 “Zwischen Freiheitsdrang und Autoritätszwang: Vaterlosigkeit in Hasenclevers Der Sohn und Werfels Nicht der Mörder, der Ermordete ist schuldig” [Between Freedom and Authority: Fatherlessness in Hasenclever’s The Son and Werfel’s Not the Murderer, but the Murdered Is Guilty].
 Edited by Kristin Eichhorn and Johannes S. Lorenzen.
 Expressionismus, Väter und Söhne, 1: 37–48.